MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 1. Connect to the **Client 1 VM** and browse to Microsoft Purview Portal https://compliance.microsoft.com/) as **MOD Administrator**.

+2. Open up **Windows PowerShell** and **Run as Adminstrator**

+3. Open a PowerShell prompt on your computer and run the following commands to prepare to run the cmdlets.

+        	Install-Module Microsoft.Graph -Scope CurrentUser
+		Install-Module Microsoft.Graph.Beta -Scope CurrentUser

+4. Connect to your tenant as **MOD Administrator**.
+When you sign in, a pop up screen will appear.
+Ensure you select the checkbox **Consent on behalf of your organization** and then press **Accept** .

+        	Connect-MgGraph -Scopes "Directory.ReadWrite.All"

+5. Fetch the current group settings for the Microsoft Entra organization and display the current group settings.

+        	$grpUnifiedSetting = Get-MgBetaDirectorySetting -Search DisplayName:"Group.Unified"

+6. Apply the new settings.

+        	$params = @{
+     Values = @(
+ 	    @{
+ 		    Name = "EnableMIPLabels"
+ 		    Value = "True"
+ 	    }
+     )
+}

+Update-MgBetaDirectorySetting -DirectorySettingId $grpUnifiedSetting.Id -BodyParameter $params

+7. Verify that the new value is present.

+        	$Setting = Get-MgBetaDirectorySetting -DirectorySettingId $grpUnifiedSetting.Id
+		$Setting.Values

+8. Connect to the Client 1 VM and browse to Microsoft Purview Portal https://compliance.microsoft.com/) as MOD Administrator.

-2. In the left navigation of the Microsoft Purview compliance portal, select **Information protection** and select the **labels** tab.
+9. In the left navigation of the Microsoft Purview compliance portal, select Information protection and select the labels tab.

-3. Select **Turn on now** next to the following warning message to activate content processing in Office online files.
+10. Select Turn on now next to the following warning message to activate content processing in Office online files.

-	*Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
+Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 You can turn it on here, but note that additional configuration is required for Multi-Geo environments.
-Learn more*
+Learn more

-4. Update the first sensitivity label - **General**.
+11. Update the first sensitivity label - **General**.

 	Select the **General** label and select the **...** button then select the **Edit label** button, follow the wizard with the following information and select **Next** after each step:

 	a.
 In the **Name &amp; description** section, enter the following information:
-		- **Name**: Leave unchanged
+		- **Name** : Leave unchanged
-		- **Display name**: General
+		- **Display name** : General
-		- **Description for users**: Leave unchanged
+		- **Description for users** : Leave unchanged
-		- **Description for admins**: General information without encryption, marking or sharing restriction settings activated.
+		- **Description for admins** : General information without encryption, marking or sharing restriction settings activated.
     		Then select **Next**.

 	b.
 In the **Scope** section, select **Items** and **Groups &amp; sites**.
 Then select **Next**.